hrishi-mane/BlindAid/README.md

 ## Blind Aid Application
-This repository contains an app that aims to solve the public transportation problem for the blind people.
+- This repository contains 3 different app that are part of the Blind Aid project which aims to solve the public bus transportation problem for the blind people.
+- Three different apps can be found in their individual branches
+- The main customer facing application is in the master branch
+- The other two are the: App for Bus Driver, App for Bus Corporation